CKraiss18/RoFormer_Presentation_Drafting/README_RoPE_v4_final.md

 **The model learns during training which frequency to rely on for different linguistic patterns!**

+More precisely: The rotation frequencies θᵢ are fixed, but the **learned weight matrices W_q and W_k determine how much each dimension pair contributes** to attention.
+By weighting certain dimensions more heavily, the model effectively learns which distance scales matter for different linguistic relationships.

 ### The Key Property: Only Relative Distance Matters

 For "cat" → "mouse", the attention computation uses: